mabdulkadr/ActiveDirectory-Scripts/AD-GroupsReport/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-> ⚠️ This script is provided as-is.
-Test it in a development environment before using in production.
-The author is not responsible for unintended consequences.
+This script is provided **as-is** without warranty.
+The author is **not responsible** for unintended modifications or data loss.
+Always test thoroughly before deploying in production.